Popular Zip Codes in Oakland, CA

 Oakland, CA Education Statistics

-Tips for Renting in Oakland
+Tips for renting in Oakland, CA

 The progressive city of Oakland means that it has fairly strong renter’s rights for new and existing tenants.
 In addition to having to provide a habitable space (as required by California Law) all landlords must give tenants the "Notice to Tenants of the Residential Rent Adjustment Program,” (aka RAP) at the beginning of any tenancy.
 All rental increases are set by RAP and the entire program is overseen by the Housing and Community Development division of CEDA.